DragonBuild/dragon/README.md

 You can reference any of these variables in a variable *below* it (really, avoid doing this please) using `$var`

-## dragon Commands
+## dragon commands

-All (most) of these can be combined and ran at the same time, if needed.
+Most of these can be combined, if needed.

 `dragon update` will update your dragonbuild installation to the latest version.